1991–92 FA Cup: Final

 Liverpool won the FA Cup for the fifth time with a 2–0 victory to compensate for their worst league season (sixth place) for more than 20 years.
 Ian Rush scored his fifth goal in FA Cup Finals, a record.

 Media coverage

 For the fourth consecutive season in the United Kingdom, the BBC was the free to air broadcaster.
 For the first full season following its absorption of BSB's Sports Channel, Sky Sports was the subscription broadcaster.

-The live matches on the BBC were: Leeds United vs Manchester United (R3); Chelsea vs Everton (R4); Swindon Town vs Aston Villa (R5); Liverpool vs Aston Villa (QF); both Liverpool vs Portsmouth and Norwich City vs Sunderland (SF); and Sunderland vs Liverpool (Final).
+The live matches on the BBC were: